cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

     $ ignite chain serve
     ```

-* If not, look for instructions on how to run it, or gain access to a test net that runs it.
+* If not, follow the relevant instructions to run it, or access a test net.

 Relaunch `npm run indexer-dev`.
-You should see the current height going up:
+You should see the current height rising:

 ```
 Connected to chain-id: checkers